-If you still have concerns or questions about how to choose a coworking space, want to learn more about coworking or check out a space yourself, contact Brix Coworking, a company with two coworking locations in Madison, Wisconsin.
-Brix provides affordable coworking and workspace solutions for small businesses, remote workers, entrepreneurs, freelancers and musicians.
+If you still have concerns or questions about how to choose a coworking space, want to learn more about coworking or check out a space yourself, contact Brix Coworking in Madison, Wisconsin.
+Brix provides affordable coworking and workspace solutions for small businesses, remote workers, entrepreneurs, and freelancers.

 Connect with Brix Coworking today to schedule a tour and get more information.